 The Ocean Observatories Initiative (OOI), funded by the U.S. National Science Foundation (NSF), is a science-driven ocean observing network that collects and delivers physical, chemical, geological, and biological ocean data from more than 900 instruments.
 The network consists of various platforms including moored buoys, cabled arrays spanning the seafloor and water column, and autonomous underwater vehicles.
 Active and passive acoustic instruments including echosounders, current profilers, bioacoustic sonars, broadband hydrophones, and low frequency hydrophones, are part of the NSF OOI sensor network.

-From July 14-18, 2025, the NSF-funded OOI Facility Board (OOIFB) will host a summer school focused on the access, analysis, and interpretation of acoustics data and introducing complementary oceanographic data available through the NSF OOI.
-This week-long, intensive program will feature a mix of targeted lectures, hands-on tutorials, and practical exercises working with real-world examples and NSF OOI data products.
-The summer school is being co-chaired by Dr. Wu-Jung Lee and Dr. Shima Abadi.
+From July 14-18, 2025, the NSF-funded OOI Facility Board (OOIFB) hosted a summer school focused on the access, analysis, and interpretation of acoustics data and introducing complementary oceanographic data available through the NSF OOI.
+This week-long, intensive program featured a mix of targeted lectures, hands-on tutorials, and practical exercises working with real-world examples and NSF OOI data products.
+The summer school was co-chaired by the University of Washington’s Dr. Wu-Jung Lee and Dr. Shima Abadi.

-Participants can expect to finish the 5-day program with:
+Participants could expect to finish the 5-day program with:

 - A high level understanding of how sound propagates under water and the main factors influencing propagation.